This chapter describes the important role that the product backlog plays on a Scrum development project.

 |☐||Team understands how to demo the completed PBI|

-A good product backlog enables the Scrum team to achieve fast, flexible delivery flow in the presence of uncertainty.
+A good product backlog enables the Scrum team to deliver with fast, flexible, flow in the presence of uncertainty.

 Release Flow Management